sufyali/receipt-processor/README.md

 # Receipt Processor

-Repository for a receipt processor API done for Fetch Reward's take-home assignment.
+Repository for a receipt processor API

 ## Steps to run